-A written food safety plan is central to successfully implementing any GAPs program, although a full food safety plan is not required by the PSR.
+A written food safety plan is central to successfully implementing any GAPs program, although the PSR does not require a full food safety plan.
 Having records to document these practices, and the resulting traceability benefits, are vital to the GAPs process.
 Documentation, including records of all corrective actions, is required to prove to regulatory agencies, handlers, and retailers that you are following GAPs.
 Such documentation is important to demonstrate that proper procedures (e.g., cleaning and sanitation) were followed.

 Traceability is an important part of GAPs documentation.
 Traceback is the ability to track food back to its source.
-Traceforward is the ability to identify all receivers of your citrus fruit from a given grove or source.
+Trace forward is the ability to identify all receivers of your citrus fruit from a given grove or source.
 It is critical that growers establish tracking systems from the earliest stages that follow their fruit within the distribution system.
 This system includes supply-chain partners involved in processing, packing, storing, shipping, and transporting Florida citrus fruit.
-Both traceback and traceforward actions are necessary to identify the potential source of any safety problems that might occur and for supply-chain partners to implement targeted recalls efficiently and effectively.
+Both traceback and trace forward actions are necessary to identify the potential source of any safety problems that might occur and for supply-chain partners to implement targeted recalls efficiently and effectively.
 GAPs forms should be readily available or collected together in a single location for ease of rapid access in the event that fruit is associated with an alleged contamination issue.
-For more information about preparing for and conducting a recall, see EDIS publication FSHN0410, The Food Recall Manual (https://edis.ifas.ufl.edu/fs108).
+For more information about preparing for and conducting a recall, see EDIS publication FSHN0410, The Food Recall Manual (https://doi.org/10.32473/edis-fs108-2018).